Adult Psychiatric Morbidity Survey 2023/4

 Physical and mental health were strongly related

-- People with a doctor diagnosed physical health condition, that limited their activities, were more likely to have a common mental health condition, report non-suicidal self-harm and screen positive for PTSD.
+- People with a doctor diagnosed physical health condition that limited their activities, were more likely to have most of the mental health conditions covered on the survey, as well as to report non-suicidal self-harm, suicidal thoughts and suicide attempts, signs of drug dependence and experience at least moderate risk gambling.

 Methodology